 Located 1h30 from Lisbon, the island of Madeira has a very pleasant subtropical climate and is a place where you’ll have the opportunity to discover the most amazing landscapes.
-If you’re looking for mountains with awesome viewpoints, walking routes that will take you close to the sky or a beautiful sunset, than know that the island of Madeira is perfect for you – you’ll soon realize that there are so many things to do in Madeira.
+Of the things to do in Portugal, know that visiting the island of Madeira is perfect for you – you’ll soon realize that there are so many things to do in Madeira that you can’t do anywhere else.

 Here is my top 10 of things to do in Madeira and places you should visit